iamjonel/Revivers/README.md

-currently at draft stage of making the game proposal doc/GDD
+currently at drafting stage of making the game proposal doc/GDD